 The division is also responsible for the production and distribution of the County's official budget document.
 Monitoring and providing revenue projections to the County Administrator is also a function of this department.
-The Fiscal Services division is divided into five core service sections that perform specific services on behalf of Charlotte County.
+The Fiscal Services division is divided into four core service sections that perform specific services on behalf of Charlotte County.

 Accounts Payable/Accounts Receivable Section

 Provides processing, tracking, reporting and support of procurement functions, accounts payable and accounts receivable.
 Additionally this group supports the other Fiscal Services core sections and Board Departments.